pmndrs/use-gesture/README.md

 `onDrag` only fires while your touch or press the element.
 You just need to hover your mouse above the element to trigger `onMove`.

 **Why `onWheel` and `onScroll`?**
-Scrolling and wheeling are structurally different events although they produce similar results most of the time.
+Scrolling and wheeling are structurally different events although they produce similar results (i.e. scrolling a page).
 First of all, `wheel` is a mouse-only event.
-For `onScroll` to be fired, the element you're scrolling needs to actually scroll, therefore have content overflowing, while you just need to wheel over an element to trigger `onWheel`.
+Then, for `onScroll` to be fired, the element you're scrolling needs to actually scroll, therefore have content overflowing, while you just need to wheel over an element to trigger `onWheel`.
 If you use [react-three-fiber](https://github.com/drcmda/react-three-fiber), `onWheel` might prove useful to simulate scroll on canvas elements.